 On March 24, 2022, Acting Pennsylvania Insurance Commissioner Humphreys prepared a statement to assist policyholders and other interested parties in understanding the complexities of long-term care insurance and the Approved Rehabilitation Plan.

 On September 15, 2022, the Regulator Intervenors appeal was heard before the Supreme Court of Pennsylvania.
-There is no definitive timeline for when the Court may make its decision.

 During the week of September 19, 2022, a notice was mailed to SHIP’s policyholders who received Election Packages earlier this year.
 This notice was sent to inform policyholders that the Rehabilitation Plan Policy Modification Effective Date will be delayed due to the continued developments in the rehabilitation process, including court proceedings.